Fear of Public Speaking

 You should be.

-avoid practicing public speaking?
+Why do you avoid practicing public speaking?

 My family/friends don’t want to listen.